 C-1306-3: Explore STEM!

 The Explore STEM! program is a partnership between Texas Workforce Commission–Vocational Rehabilitation (TWC-VR) and higher education institutions that provides week-long, nonresidential camps for students with disabilities during the summer months.
 The camps provide students exposure to the fields of science, technology, engineering, and math (STEM).
-During the camps, students interact with professionals who work in the various STEM fields and participate in hands-on, interactive, and accessible activities.
+During the camps, students interact with professionals who work in various STEM fields and participate in hands-on, interactive, and accessible activities.
 Explore STEM! participants learn about postsecondary training opportunities in the areas of STEM and necessary work-readiness skills.

 The roles of VR staff are as follows: